Setting Up DNS for Your Environment

 example.com domain resolves to the IP address of your router.

-Your exact configuration will vary significantly depending on your IaaS and your load balancing configuration.
-Below are two example topologies: the first is an Amazon Web Services (AWS) deployment using Elastic Load Balancer (ELBs), and the second uses HAProxy for load balancing.
+Your exact configuration may vary significantly depending on your IaaS and your load balancing configuration.
+Below are the following example topologies.

 This topology has DNS configured to point five domains to four ELBs: